jataware/uncharted-ta1-pipeline/pipelines/text_extraction/README.md

 * ```POST:  /api/process_image``` - Sends an image (as binary file buffer) to the metadata extraction pipeline for analysis.
 Results are JSON string.
 * ```GET /healthcheck``` - Healthcheck endpoint

+The server can also be configured to run with a request queue, using RabbitMQ, if the `rest` flag is not set.

 To start the server:
 ```
 export GOOGLE_APPLICATION_CREDENTIALS=/path/to/google_api_credentials.json